RMA · Crop Insurance

 Crop insurance is a public-private partnership.
 USDA's Risk Management Agency (RMA) designs the products and subsidizes your premium.
 Private Approved Insurance Providers (AIPs) deliver the policies through licensed agents.

 Key fact: Because policies are federally standardized, the price is identical regardless of which agent or AIP you use.
 What differs is the quality of advice.
-In 2024, roughly 89% of major field crop acreage was enrolled.
+Roughly 89% of major field crop acreage is typically enrolled nationwide.

 Decision 1: Revenue Protection vs. Yield Protection